-In this tutorial we will show you how to install and configuration Steam on Ubuntu 15.04.
+In this tutorial, we will show you how to install and configure Steam on Ubuntu 15.04.
 For those of you who didn’t know, Steam is a digital distribution platform for video games.
-As Amazon Kindle is digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
-It provides you the option to buy and install games, play multiplayer and stay in touch with other games via social networking on its platform.
+Amazon Kindle is a digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
+It provides you the option to buy and install games, plays multiplayer, and stay in touch with other games via social networking on its platform.
 The games are protected with DRM.
-Recently, over 4500 games are available through steam and 125 million active users are registered with Steam platform.
+Recently, over 4500 games are available through Steam, and 125 million active users are registered with the Steam platform.

 Install Steam on Ubuntu 15.04